usnistgov/oscal-xproc3/README.md

 After following the installation instructions to download and test the core libraries, choose the application you are interested in, and start there.

+- [OSCAL Schema Field Testing](./schema-field-tests/) - assessing the adequacy and correctness of schemas against their definitions

 ### XML/XSLT/XProc developers

 Software developers using and learning XProc 3.0 and the XDM stack (XML/XSLT/XQuery) may wish to open the box and see how the internals work.